Terrifying Tales of Spooky Support

 For many customer service teams, Halloween marks the beginning of a very busy holiday season.
 It can be a time of high demand, but also of enormous opportunity to deliver exceptional service and create newly loyal customers.

-To thrive through the holidays takes preparation, planning and flexibility.
+Thriving through the holidays takes preparation, planning, and flexibility.
 Here are our favorite tips for dealing with all of the normal bustle and unexpected chaos of holiday customer support.